by Laura Dolgy (see bio below)

 To soothe psoriasis pain and itching, taking warm (never hot) baths can help.
 However, it’s important to make sure the water is lukewarm and to limit bathing time as well.

-To soothe skin even more, try pairing your bath with a natural soothing soap like Emily Skin Soothers Liquid Soap or this Conqueror Oatmeal Bath for Eczema that contains Colloidal oatmeal as well as dead sea salt, vitamin C, baking soda and coconut milk powder.
+To soothe skin even more, try pairing your bath with a natural soothing soap like this natural body wash for eczema and psoriasis or this Conqueror Oatmeal Bath for Eczema that contains Colloidal oatmeal as well as dead sea salt, vitamin C, baking soda and coconut milk powder.
+It’s just yummy!
+And there was no way we could leave it off our list of top natural remedies for psoriasis.
 Just never, ever sit in soapy water, which will severely dry out and irritate the skin.
 Use the soap at the end of your bath, immediately rinse off, towel dry and apply a good rich moisturizer like the ones listed above.

 9. Natural Supplements